calix-cui/ezlite-ui/README.md

 <!-- ## Installation

-EzLite uses `pnpm` for package management and supports monorepo architecture.
+EZLite uses `pnpm` for package management and supports monorepo architecture.
 Follow the steps below to get started. -->

 <!-- ### Prerequisites